 06 of 06

-Many modern fibers like rayon and polyester, including sewing thread, will fluoresce under a black light.
-This helps to date quilts, vintage clothing, stuffed animals, rag dolls and other items made using cloth.
+Many modern fibers such as rayon and polyester, including sewing thread, will fluoresce under a black light.
+This helps to date quilts, vintage clothing, stuffed animals, rag dolls, and other items made using cloth.
 You can also detect repairs looking for new materials incorporated into old textiles.